fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 - Operating System: Ubuntu LTS, Standard Setup without additional packages
 - Configured IP-Address, DNS resolution and Access to the Internet

-_Heads-up_: If you are using the Proxmox Hypervisor, make sure you configure the CPU type as "host", otherwise you will observe MongoDB Containers being caught in a restart loop (see https://github.com/docker-library/mongo/issues/619).
+_Heads-up_: If you are using the Proxmox Hypervisor, make sure you configure the CPU type [with AVX support](https://www.techtutorials.tv/sections/promox/proxmox-custom-cpus), otherwise you will observe MongoDB Containers being caught in a restart loop (see https://github.com/docker-library/mongo/issues/619).

 _Heads-up_: Make sure to work with **Memory Reservation** for your VM as you MUST avoid the hypervisor to use Graylog's Memory for other services.